 Patrick Flanery is an American writer living in London.
 His first novel, Absolution, was published in 2012; it won the Spear's/Laurent Perrier Best First Book Award and was shortlisted for the International IMPAC Dublin Literary Award, the Flaherty-Dunnan First Novel Prize, the Royal Society of Literature Ondaatje Prize, the Author's Club Best First Novel Award, and the Prix du Premier Roman Étranger in France; it was longlisted for the Guardian First Book Award and the Desmond Elliott Prize.
 It has been translated into eleven languages.
 His second novel, Fallen Land, was published in 2013.
 His third novel, I Am No One, was published in 2016.

-Patrick has written for Granta, The Washington Post, The Los Angeles Times, Newsweek, The Guardian, The Spectator, The Times Literary Supplement, and The Daily Telegraph.
+Patrick's work has appeared in Zoetrope: All Story, Granta, The Washington Post, The Los Angeles Times, Newsweek, The Guardian, The Spectator, The Times Literary Supplement, and The Daily Telegraph.
 He has held writing fellowships at the Santa Maddalena Foundation and the Rockefeller Foundation's Bellagio Center.
 He is currently Professor of Creative Writing at the University of Reading; from September 2017 he will be Professor of Creative Writing at Queen Mary University of London.